DanielBoye/kvhook/README.md

 ### 🚀 Future Development Roadmap

-kvhook is designed as a **foundational infrastructure** that will enable increasingly sophisticated compliance features:
+kvhook is designed as a **foundational infrastructure** that can be extended upon to enable increasingly sophisticated compliance features:

 #### Phase 1: Trading Verification ✅
 - **Current**: Only verified Kraken users can execute swaps